Around 5 a.m. on Monday morning, a semi truck rollover crash blocked the northbound lanes of I-5 out of Portland.

 About half were caused by “failing to adjust speed” to curves, ramps, the weight of the road, condition of the brakes, road surface and conditions.

-Truck crashes can have serious repercussions, even when no one is injured.
 This particular crash left drivers stuck in traffic for hours.
 It made thousands of commuters late for work, and required a huge cleanup by several public agencies.